ApoorvMehrotra0706/ZillowPrototype/README.md

 * Pranjay Sagar
 * Swapnil Parihar

+## Summary of Area of contributions for each team member.
+* Apoorv Mehrotra : Cloud Deployment and API development for admin and favorite searches.
+* Pranav Karmalkar: Design of filters , favorite properties searches and listing UI
+* Pranjay Sagar: Encryption ,Database design and APIs related to listings and properties
+* Swapnil Parihar: Design of Task Board, pseudo-SCRUM master  and UI for sign-up, login and admin pages.
+* All: API Documentation design discussion

 ## Problem Statement
 Develop a web application that lets users buy, sell or rent homes(Something like Zillow.com).
 The project aims at building a web app portal to faciliate the selling/renting of a house.
 It provides a platform for the below personas to connect
 * Landlord <-> Renter